-4.1 Impact of Changes to Government Agencies on the 2018-19 Work Plan
+4.1 Impact of Changes to Government Agencies on the 2019-20 Work Plan

-The Office submits its request for resources in November of a year (2017) for the next April to March fiscal (2018-19) year.
-The Office bases its request on information known to October 31, 2017.
+The Office submits its request for resources in November of a year (2018) for the next April to March fiscal (2019-20) year.
+The Office bases its request on information known to October 31, 2018.
 The Office reflects information received after that date in the next request for resources.

-The Office requests additional resources to audit new agencies (created), does not request resources to audit wound up agencies, and adjusts resources when agencies are significantly reorganized or there are changes in the government's use of appointed auditors.
+The Office adjusts resources when agencies are significantly reorganized or it requests additional resources to audit new agencies (created), does not request resources to audit wound up agencies, and adjusts resources for changes in the government's use of appointed auditors.